unmarkedHow to estimate abundance without marking animals?

 Warning message: “4 sites have been discarded because of missing data.”

 Estimates are on the transformed scale!
-To get them on the original scale, use predict
+To get them on the original scale, use predict.

 predict(nmix_null, type='state')[1,]